-Everyone grieves differently, but there are some commonalities in the stages and the order of feelings experienced during grief.
+Elizabeth Kbler Ross wrote in her book “On Death and Dying” that grief could be divided into five stages.
+While everyone can grieve differently, there are some commonalities in these stages and the order of feelings experienced during grief.

 In 1969, a Swiss-American psychiatrist named Elizabeth Kübler-Ross wrote in her book “On Death and Dying” that grief could be divided into five stages.
 Her observations came from years of working with terminally ill individuals.

 Her theory of grief became known as the Kübler-Ross model.
 While it was originally devised for people who were ill, these stages of grief have been adapted for other experiences with loss, too.

 The five stages of grief may be the most widely known, but it’s far from the only popular stages of grief theory.
 Several others exist as well, including ones with seven stages and ones with just two.